puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_hash`

-* `validate_hash`: Validates that all passed values are hash data structures.
+Validates that all passed values are hash data structures.
 Abort catalog compilation if any value fails this check.

   The following values will pass: